speedie1337/spmenu/docs/docs.md

 ======

 spmenu is a program for X11 that reads standard input and allows the user to select items separated by a newline.
-It is a fork of suckless's dmenu which is a good more minimal alternative to spmenu.
+It is a fork of [suckless's dmenu](https://tools.suckless.org/dmenu) which is a good more minimal alternative to spmenu.

-Unlike dmenu and the many builds out there, spmenu has features like color support, Vim-like modes, image support, proper keybind configuration, and more.
+What makes spmenu different from all the dmenu forks is that spmenu has features like color support, Vim-like modes, image support, proper mouse/keybind configuration, and more.

 It should be noted that most of these features may be disabled by the user, either during compile time or through configuration.